ahme-dev/htswap/README.md

 - **Graceful Degradation**: If JS is turned off, your anchors and forms will work as normal
 - **Preserved Inlines**: Inline scripts and styles are preserved and work as expected
 - **Working Head**: Swapped head tags work as expected, including styles and scripts
-- **History Support**: Browser back/forward buttons will work seamlessly, without reloading
+- **History Support**: Browser back/forward buttons will work seamlessly
 - **Normal Fragments**: Anchor links (#) work within swapped content, in-page and across pages
 - **Maintained Scroll**: Scroll position between swap history is maintained